nichols-t/discordanddragons/README.md

 ```
 bjorn: !add ally Tiberius 14
-discordanddragonsbot: Added new NPC Tiberius with Initiative: 14 and Visibility: ALL
+discordanddragonsbot: Added new NPC "Tiberius" with Initiative: 14 and Visibility: ALL

 bjorn: !add enemy Beholder 24 ni
-discordanddragonsbot: Added new NPC Behold with Initiative: 24 and Visibility: NAME, INITIATIVE,
+discordanddragonsbot: Added new NPC "Beholder" with Initiative: 24 and Visibility: NAME, INITIATIVE
 ```

 ### `!remove`